learnlearnin/learnlearnin.github.io/src/documents/index.html.md

 I love [FOSS](/foss/).
 I love Mozilla, [Firefox](/firefox/), Thunderbird, VLC Media player, Hexchat, etc.

-I also love Wikipedia and Telegram Messenger.
+I also love Wikipedia and [Telegram Messenger](/telegram/).

 ## Learning ##
 I believe in [learning](/learning/) things as efficiently as possible.
+If you are a learner and want to learn any of the things I am interested in with me, please [contact me](/about/#contact)

 ### Tools ###
 Some tools which help in learning and productivity, that I love and use: